JCcastagne/Weather-Website/README.md

+# Jean-Christophe Castagne

-# Weather Website
+## Weather Website

- A weather website pulling data from OpenWeather, with a neumorphism design.
+A weather website pulling data from OpenWeather, with the neumorphism design language.

+Available for non-profit use.
+Include the author if used.